Final Rider Information

 A Gravel bike with a good range of gears and disc brakes is the ideal machine for this route, or a lightweight MTB.
 E-bikes are not allowed.
 We recommend 38mm or above tyres to give that extra comfort, though a good ‘cross’ tyre would suffice.
 MTB style clipless pedals and shoes are a must (definitely not road shoes and pedals!) as the section of hike a bike is short but quite steep – it is worth it for the view and the amazing descent!

-Start – Registration will be at Colvend Village Hall, where there will be toilets, limited parking and indoor space to re-assemble bikes if required.
+Start – Registration will be at Colvend Village Hall, where there will be toilets, limited parking and space to re-assemble bikes if required.
 There is a range of accommodation available locally for Friday night.
 Further details can be found in the Logistics section, with camping within 1Km of the start.

 Rider Briefing will only be via email prior to the event any last minute updates will take place at registration.
 There will be no announcements in the morning as we will need to respect local residents with our early start!

-Finish – The finish at Druridge Bay will have camping, toilets and shower facilities (all included in entry), along with various catering options to buy.
-This will be available to supporters too (Friends and Family entry) and there is plenty of parking.
+Finish – The finish at Druridge Bay Country Park we will have camping, toilets and shower facilities (all included in entry for riders), along with various catering options to buy.
+This will be available to supporters too (Supporter’s ticket Adult and Children) and there is plenty of parking.

 Druridge Bay is a great place for riders to relax and for family and friends to spend the day or the weekend.
 There are miles of sandy beaches, woodland walks, parklands to explore and a lake.
 We expect many riders to take the chance to relax into Sunday and enjoy their achievement.

-We hope everyone will be able to stay and celebrate their achievement at the Salsa ‘Brunch on the Beach’ from 10.30am on Sunday – included in the entry.
+We hope everyone will be able to stay and celebrate their achievement at the Salsa ‘Brunch Party’ from 09.30am on Sunday – included in the entry.